soumik9870/historical_wonders_task1_question1/README.md

 Historical Wonders

-A static webpage showcasing the three most beautyful wonders of the world.
+A static webpage showcasing the three most beautiful historical monuments of the world.

 TECHNOLOGY USED:
   1. HTML5.